-He is instructed in a range of commercial disputes that include contractual disputes, directors/trustees breach of fiduciary duties, minority shareholders, finance, and professional negligence.
+He is instructed in a range of commercial disputes that include contractual disputes, directors/trustees breach of fiduciary duties, construction disputes, minority shareholders, s.994 petitions, finance, and professional negligence.
+His experience in commercial litigation means that he is able to act in most types of insolvency matters.

 His current and recent work include: